The early childhood years are a wonderful introduction to the excitement and exploration of the world God created!

 What will my child learn in Pre-K?

 Children at the early academy learn best through play!
 There are many opportunities for play within the classroom as well as outside the classroom.
 Songs, chants, and memorization come naturally to children of this age, so students recite catechisms, nursery rhymes, and pieces from timeless classic literature.
-Pre-K student learning will focus on the development of social & emotional skills, fine motor skills, identification of numbers and letters, biblical truths, and themed studies.
-Students will have the opportunity to partake in P.E., music, art, Spanish, and motor lab depending on whether they are full-time/part-time.
+Kinder Prep student learning will focus on the development of social & emotional skills, fine motor skills, identification of numbers and letters, biblical truths, and themed studies.
+Students will have the opportunity to partake in P.E., music, art, and motor lab.

 What requirements do you have for children starting in preschool?